-Other related parties include the close family members of KMP and any entities controlled or jointly controlled by KMP or their close family members.
+Other related parties include the close family members of key management personnel (KMP) and any entities controlled or jointly controlled by KMP or their close family members.
 Close family members include spouse or partner, child or dependent of a KMP or their spouse.

-Amount of Outstanding

-transactions balance (incl.

-during year commitments)
+Amount of transactions during year \$ '000 Outstanding balance (incl. commitments) \$ '000

+2022

+Purchase of materials and services from KMP controlled entities 49 1

+49 1

-2021 \$'000 \$'000
+2021

 Purchase of materials and services from KMP controlled entities 26 2

 26 2

-There were no individually significant transactions in 2020-21.
+There were no individually significant transactions in 2021-22 or 2020-21.